tjw218/pmp-wordpress/README.md

 ## Saved Search Queries

-### Automatically Importing Posts Based on a Saved Search query
+### Automatically Importing Posts Based on a Saved Search Query

 You can save search queries to make it easier to view results and import new content in the future.